mjryan253/android-dnsflip/docs/permissions.md

 # DNSFlip - Permission Setup Guide

 DNSFlip requires the `WRITE_SECURE_SETTINGS` permission to modify DNS settings on Android.
 This permission cannot be granted through normal app installation and requires special setup.
-We provide two methods: **Shizuku (Recommended)** and **ADB (Manual)**.
+We provide multiple methods: **ADB (Recommended)**, **Root Access**, and **Alternative DNS Methods**.

-## Method 1: Shizuku (Recommended) 🚀
+## Method 1: Shizuku (Limited) ⚠️

-Shizuku is a system service that allows apps to use system APIs with proper permissions.
-It provides a much smoother user experience compared to manual ADB commands.
+**IMPORTANT**: Shizuku cannot grant the `WRITE_SECURE_SETTINGS` permission required for DNS operations.
+This is a fundamental system limitation.
+While Shizuku can grant other system permissions, it cannot provide the specific permission needed for DNS configuration changes.

+**Status**: ❌ **Not Functional** - Shizuku approach cannot work for DNS operations

 ### What is Shizuku?
 Shizuku is a system service that runs with root privileges and allows apps to access system APIs that normally require system-level permissions.
 It's widely used in the Android customization community and is considered safe and reliable.